rabiulcste/rabiulcste.github.io/_includes/pages/about.md

+I am a research intern at [Mila, Quebec AI Institute](https://mila.quebec/en/).
+I am affiliated with MAIR lab, supervised by professor [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
+I completed my masters student at University of Saskatchewan.
+During that period, I also worked at [SocialAI.Studio](https://www.socialai.studio/home) at Singapore University of Technology and Design supervided by professor [Roy Ka-Wei Lee](https://info.roylee.sg/).
+Prior to moving to Canada,I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) with 2 years of experience in Python, Pytorch, NoSQL, microservices, and AWS.
+I completed my bachelor in Computer Scienece at Noakhali Science and Technology Universiy.

-I'm a CS masters student & research assistant @ the University of Saskatchewan.
-I also work with [SocialAI.Studio](https://www.socialai.studio/home) @ SUTD.
-My research interests are in multilingual NLP, language+vision AI, and transfer learning.
+My research interests are in language+vision AI, compositionality and representation learning, Social NLP.
 I have published 3 papers in conference venues.

-Before moving to Canada, I was a software engineer at a Nordic [startup](https://www.goava.com/sv/) with 2 years of experience in Python, Pytorch, NoSQL, microservices, and AWS.
 I run a reading group on NLP research out of [Dhaka](http://nlpdhaka.com/).

 ## Research